 This makes the Card's payload quite large so use it with caution and remember that some host apps might have size restrictions that you could run into using this.

-You can conditionally highlight text, and even switch out arrow symbols, based on values coming from your API.
+If you want text to be either green or red depending on a value, you can conditionally highlight text, or, even switch out arrow symbols to show an upwards or downwards trend.
 In our example below this is the values we used:

 "change": "2.5", "yesterday": "7"